 If you are a new student we will use the e-mail address you listed on your admissions application or FAFSA.
 If you are a continuing student we will use the e-mail address listed in the computer system for you (your Troy University e-mail address may supersede any address previously listed).
 Please note the Troy University Email Policy.
 Continuing students can review their financial aid using Trojan Web Express and we will use the e-mail listed on the system for you.

 When contacting us through the e-mail listings provided under Contact Us, you will need to include more than just your name for us to be able to identify you.
 You will need to include at a minimum your Troy University identification number to locate you within the system.
 Frequent calls or e-mail can delay awards for both you and others.

 The Troy University Office of Financial Aid operates in a fiduciary capacity for the Federal, State, and outside aid programs.
 We are required to treat all students in similar circumstances the same way and often must be able to document that treatment.
 We may request verification of the data submitted on your application and as a result of the information received adjust your aid accordingly.

 Your application is sent to us in electronic form.
 If you have applied for admission we use this information to create a computer record for you for a particular application year.
 Based on the information you submit we may send you a "Missing Information Letter" which will refer you to our web site for any of our forms needed.
-You will receive this notice in both paper and e-mail form.
+You will receive this notice in e-mail form.
 The requested documents are needed to go forward with the evaluation of your eligibility for financial aid.

 You (and if dependent, your parents) may be asked to verify:

-Read each form carefully, be sure to attach any necessary documentation requested such as signed tax returns.
 You must return all documents as soon as possible to the Financial Aid Office for us to determine your eligibility for aid.

 Incomplete or inaccurate responses will cause lengthy delays in the evaluation of your financial aid eligibility.